-Ridge and furrow earthworks are capable of being non-designated heritage assets.
-Development proposals that are not necessary to provide needed sustainable development and that adversely affect or damage an identified surviving area of ridge and furrow will be resisted.
+Ridge and furrow earthworks are non-designated heritage assets.
+Development proposals that adversely affect or damage an identified surviving area of ridge and furrow will be resisted.

-Figure 7.
-Well-preserved surviving ridge and furrow earthworks in the Plan Area f) Areas of Separation
+Figure 9.
+Well-preserved surviving ridge and furrow earthworks in the Plan Area f) Protection of views of local importance